-Allow general Enable this option to allow users to launch general system utility system utilities to programs such as Windows online Help.
-You must specify at least one start path in the list of general system utilities.
-Allow specific interactive programs to start Enable this option to allow users to launch specific programs.
-You must specify at least one path in the list of specific interactive programs.
+Enable this option to allow users to launch general system utility Allow general system utilities to programs such as Windows online Help.
+You must specify at least one path in the list of general system utilities. start Allow specific Enable this option to allow users to launch specific programs.
+You interactive must specify at least one path in the list of specific interactive programs to start programs.